mhagenow01/FBFransac/README.md

 PointNet++ is designed as a classifier, meaning for an input point cloud of a single object, it will return a classification from the labels used during training.
 Thus, a direct comparison similar to above is not possible.
 Instead, we focus on a comparison where we use FAMrec as a classifier for a representative set of objects from the same classes that the PointNet++ model was built upon.
-We train PointNet++ using the ModelNet40 database from Princeton [xyz] (https://modelnet.cs.princeton.edu/)
+We train PointNet++ using the ModelNet40 database from Princeton [xyz] (https://modelnet.cs.princeton.edu/).
+From the test set of ModelNet40, we extract 30 representative meshes (We were unable to convert 10 of the classes to a format that works with our mesh importing system).
+For each of these 30 objects, we load them 5 times with random orientations in PointNet++ and get the classification.
+We also load them 5 times with random orientations into FAMrec and get what object is recognized (Note: FAMrec might return no object or possibly multiple - it is not a classifier).
+This gives us a biased, but reasonable metric to compare the methods.
+Table has the classification results:

 #### Conclusions and Future Work
 Greater robustness to noise, occlusions, further testing on situations